 A passionate chamber musician, she is a founding member of the conductor-less string orchestra, ECCO.
 Tours include repeat engagements at 92nd Street Y, The Town Hall, Philadelphia Chamber Music Society, and Naumburg Summer Series.
 She has performed at festivals such as Yellowbarn, La Jolla, Verbier, Skaneateles, Laguna Beach, Juneau Jazz and Classics, Music for Montauk, Lake Champlain, Chamber Music Northwest, and has appeared with ensembles including Alarm Will Sound, Jupiter Chamber Players, Ensemble ACJW, Metropolis Ensemble, and Absolute Ensemble.

 Collaborations include projects with Sting, Peter Gabriel, Arlo Guthrie, Bruce Springsteen, Michael Bublé, Paul McCartney, Stevie Wonder, The Roots, and J Cole.
 Annaliesa has recorded dozens of movie soundtracks including Joker, which won an Academy Award in 2020 for Best Musical Score.
-She has performed on Broadway in Aladdin, Moulin Rouge, and held a chair at Beetlejuice.
-Currently, she holds a chair in New York New York at the St. James Theater.
+She has performed on Broadway in Aladdin, Moulin Rouge, and held chairs at Beetlejuice and New York New York.
+Currently, she is concertmaster at Harmony playing at the Ethel Barrymore Theater.

 Annaliesa is the Director of Strings at the Dwight-Englewood School, where she founded StringJam, a conductor-less string orchestra comprised of top pre-college musicians.
 She has founded and led music festivals such as String Society and Summer Arts with Juilliard in Switzerland.